 Protect your workplace against winter slips and falls

-Winter slips and falls can easily be avoided by taking some simple precautions.
+Falls on snow and ice can easily be avoided by taking some simple precautions.
 Let the SFM penguin help you raise awareness among your employees.

 Tell employees to: